DiyaTyagi13/TeamManager/README.md

 6. Railway will automatically detect the root `package.json`, build the React frontend, generate the Prisma client, and start the Express server.

 ---
-*Built for the Full-Stack Developer Assessment.*
+*Built by Diya Tyagi CSE final year.*